 Scout for pests.
-Check your garden regularly for insects and diseases and make written records of what you find.
-Jotting down the information in a garden journal is helpful instead of relying on memory.
-Keep a magnifying glass or hand lens handy to see more details for better identification.
-Use the information collected to help you plan pest management for the following year.
-Yellow sticky cards placed just above the plant canopy can be helpful for detecting some insects.
+Check your garden regularly for insects and diseases and record what you find in a journal rather than rely on memory.
+Keep a magnifying glass or hand lens handy to see more detail for better identification.
+Use the information collected to help plan pest management the following year.
+Traps such as yellow sticky cards can be helpful in scouting.
+These can be placed just above the plant canopy and help detect some insects.

 Start with healthy plants.
 Buy well-branched, stocky transplants with healthy leaves, sturdy stems and well-established root systems.
 Transplants need good root systems to quickly establish in the garden.
-Roots should be well formed, white and hold the soil mass together.
-Avoid older transplants with flowers or fruit as this will limit yields.
+Roots should be well formed, whitish and hold the soil mass together.
+Avoid older, overgrown or pot-bound transplants with flowers or fruit, as this will limit yields.
 Reject plants with soft, brown or rotten roots.
 Select varieties with multiple disease and insect resistance or tolerance, if possible.

 Employ environmentally-friendly pest management methods

-Use good sanitation practices.
-Keep tools and equipment clean by using a solution of 10 percent chlorine bleach to disinfest tools after using them on diseased plants.
+Keep tools and equipment clean by using a solution of 10% chlorine bleach to disinfest tools after using them on diseased plants.
 Keep plantings clean by removing and destroying diseased plants or those that are severely infested with insects during the growing season.
-Do not compost – burn or bury instead.
-Remove crop residues at the end of the growing season.
-This can be a place for certain garden pests to spend the winter.
-Control weeds all year long.
-Weeds compete with crops for water and nutrients and often provide a place for pest insects to hide and a good environment for disease organisms.